My dog has dry flaky skin and scabs, and I found several reasons for this condition and some easy cures.

 While petting your dog, they may start scratching uncontrollably with compulsive licking and gnawing at an area is also a sure sign your dog is dealing with this problem.
 Most dog owners figure it is fleas and get a flea collar.

 Figuring out what is causing your dog to be so itchy all of a sudden when it first begins can save your pet from long-term problems.
+If it is dandruff you will want to learn how to get rid of dog dandruff with ease.

 My Dog Has Dry Flaky Skin and Scabs